Home Blog Tools Create More Work Instead of Less

 The ideal is simple tools within strong systems.
 But strong systems with complex tools is better than simple tools without systems.
 The system is the foundation; the tool is the variable built on top.

-Can agencies reduce complexity in tools they've already adopted?
+2. Can agencies reduce complexity in tools they have already adopted?

-Often yes—by standardizing approaches, avoiding advanced features that create maintenance burden, simplifying integrations, and building new sites more simply even if the tool allows complexity.
-The tool's ceiling doesn't force you to reach it.
+Often yes, by standardizing approaches across sites, deliberately avoiding advanced features that create maintenance burden, simplifying integrations to only what is genuinely necessary, and building new sites more simply even if the tool allows more complexity.
+The tool's capability ceiling does not force you to reach it.

-Is there correlation between tool cost and maintenance burden?
+3. Is there a correlation between tool cost and maintenance burden?

-Not necessarily.
-Some expensive tools have high maintenance requirements; some free ones are stable and simple.
-Cost correlates more with capability than sustainability.
-Evaluate maintenance burden separately from pricing when selecting tools.
+Not reliably.
+Some expensive tools have high maintenance requirements; some free ones are exceptionally stable.
+Cost correlates more with capability than with sustainability.
+Evaluate maintenance burden separately from pricing when selecting tools - the two variables are largely independent.

 Bharat Sewani